llambiel/letsecureme/content/2016-03-15-lets-encrypt-and-nginx-state-of-the-art-of-a-secure-web-deployment.md

 This tutorial will use [Exoscale](https://www.exoscale.ch) as cloud provider since they offer integrated firewall and DNS management.
 On top of that Exoscale has a strong focus on data safety / privacy and security.
 Of course you can follow along using any other cloud or traditional hosting service.

-UPDATE 1: This post has been updated on 2016-06-01 to reflect Let's encrypt evolution (out of beta, new Certbot client), and deployed on Ubuntu 16.04 instead of 14.04.
+**UPDATE 1**: This post has been updated on 2016-06-02 to reflect Let's encrypt evolution (out of beta, new Certbot client), and now deployed on the new Ubuntu 16.04 LTS instead of 14.04.
 The changes can be tracked [here](https://github.com/llambiel/letsecureme/pull/1)

 ## Let's Encrypt overview